Valdorff/rp-thoughts/2023_11_rapid_research_incubator/direct_capture.md

 - Doesn’t break voting!
 See below

 Cons:
+- :rotating_light: This would give a _lot_ of the yield currently going to NOs to either RPL-heavy NOs or pure RPL stakers. :rotating_light:
+  - This is not what we want to do (eg, as shown by the [RPIP-30](https://rpips.rocketpool.net/RPIPs/RPIP-30) vote), and instead we'd like to encourage minipool creation.
+  - This problem goes away at maturity, but we are _not_ at maturity by a wide margin
 - Pretty annoying for small RPL holders b/c value capture requires making a node, staking, claiming – lotsa gas
   - We may be able to mitigate this with an L2 that would allow RPL staking only (though ofc we’d need to get some RPL liquidity in that market now)
 - We’d essentially be getting rid of RPL-as-collateral, since it’s not required.
 Right now, we don’t use it anyways (except in oddball megaslashing cases, where its utility is liquidity-limited).
 That said, it takes away our ability to have an “instant-speed” bond.
   - Might be able to mitigate with something like a rETH bond if seen as necessary
 - 3.08% commission for NOs doesn't sound as sexy as 14% commission.
-While I believe my math that this is essentially the case currently, with

 ### Voting thoughts
 Interestingly, it seems like our vote power formulation should survive this change as is.
 Since vote power can only be contributed for RPL up to 150% of bonded ETH, nodes that are very heavy RPL don’t break voting.
 Since RPL is needed, nodes that are very heavy ETH also don’t break voting.
 They _do_ get more vote per RPL, but less total vote.
 Assuming you want to maximize vote per capital (and don’t care about exposure or expect ratio changes), you would target 150% bonded ETH for your node.
 Fwiw, this model looks at every way you can spend 100k ETH on just one of 8/16 ETH minipools and the vote power that comes out of it.